National Health Co-op: History

 Initially founded in 2006 to fill a gap of bulk-billed healthcare in the West Belconnen area, the organization expanded over the next 13 years to a peak of 11 locations around the Australian Capital Territory and Yass. in 2019, the organization had over 44,000 members and provided over 190,000 appointments annually; in 2020, this had fallen to 32,000 members and provided 186,000 appointments annually.
 NHC was praised by the Barr Ministry, and in 2021 they announced a territory government operated walk-in centre co-located in the Coombs branch.
 In 2019, the Waniassa Clinic was closed; In 2020, the Yass and Charnwood Clinics closed, leaving 8 remaining clinics.

 In 2017, NHC was awarded a 40-year contract to operate the Australian National University medical clinic as the university sought to privatize its previously in-house services.
 Under the agreement, students at the university receive free membership and bulk-billed treatment.
 Despite NHC offering psychology services, the university continues to operate an independent counselling clinic.

 On 9 September 2021, the ANU Education Activism Network, a student advocacy group, was made aware that the ANU was undertaking plans to bring the on campus clinic under university operation.
-By late September, ANU was still in negotiation with NHC regarding the fate of the clinic.
+By late September, ANU was still in negotiation with NHC regarding the fate of the clinic, only taking over operations in October.
+As of late 2023, the ANU was looking for a new provider to run their clinic.